Amazon Prime: 2016–2022

+2023–present

 In January 2023, Amazon announced the launch of RXPass, a prescription drug delivery service.
 It allows US Amazon Prime members to pay a $5 monthly fee for access to 60 medications.
 The service was launched immediately after the announcement except in states with specific prescription delivery requirements.
-Beneficiaries of government healthcare programs such as Medicare and Medicaid will not be able to sign up for RXPass.
+Beneficiaries of government healthcare programs such as Medicaid are not eligible for RxPass.
+In addition, Prime Rx offers discounts on generic and brand-name medications and discounts at pharmacies including Amazon Pharmacy.

 In June 2023, the Federal Trade Commission (FTC) sued Amazon for its "years-long effort to enroll consumers into its Prime program without their consent while knowingly making it difficult for consumers to cancel their subscriptions".

 In April 2024, Amazon announced the launch of a new delivery service for groceries for Prime customers and those receiving government assistance for food.
 Regular Prime subscribers would be charged $9.99 per month on orders $35 and higher from Whole Foods and Amazon Fresh, along with other prominent chains like Save Mart, Bartell Drugs, Rite Aid, and Pet Food Express and local grocery and specialty retail stores on the platform.
 Individuals on government assistance would be charged a reduced fee of $4.99 and would not need to be a Prime member.
 Amazon said it would be available in more than 3,500 locations around the country when announcing.
 Prior to the announcement, it was given a successful trial run in several cities in the US.
 It came at a time when competitors like Target and Walmart were expanding their fresh food operations.

-In the United States and in the United Kingdom, Amazon Prime has an Amazon Household program where members of a family can share Amazon Prime delivery benefits and access to Prime Video.
+In the United States and in the United Kingdom, Amazon Prime has an Amazon Household program where members of a household can share Amazon Prime delivery benefits and access to Prime Video.
+Amazon rebranded Amazon Household to Amazon Family in 2025.
 In other countries such as Germany, users can only share delivery benefits.